This silent music

 The skyspace

-The premiere of This Silent Music will take place at the Chestnut Hill Friends Meeting House in Philadelphia, home to one of approximately ninety SkySpace installations worldwide by contemporary light artist James Turrell.
-The SkySpace frames the open sky through a precisely calibrated architectural aperture, allowing audiences to experience the shifting light of sunset and nightfall as an active visual counterpart to the music.
+The premiere of This Silent Music will take place at the Chestnut Hill Friends Meeting House in Philadelphia, home to one of approximately 100 Skyspace installations worldwide by contemporary light artist James Turrell.
+The Skyspace frames the open sky through a precisely calibrated architectural aperture, allowing audiences to experience the shifting light of sunset and nightfall as an active visual counterpart to the music.

 The music